* Estimates imply strong imports driven by trade financing deals

 * Imported gold used via loans, LCs to raise low cost funds

-The financing-related buying in the world's top gold consumer means prices could come under pressure if imports are hit by a broader crackdown on using commodities for finance.
+The financing-related buying in the world’s biggest bullion consumer means gold prices could come under pressure if imports are hit by a broader government crackdown on using commodities to raise finance.

 “The use of gold for purely financial operations is a form of demand that represents a small part of the much wider growth in shadow banking.
 It is feasible that by the end of 2013 this could have reached a cumulative 1,000 tonnes.”

-The estimates come from Precious Metals Insights, a Hong Kong-based consultancy commissioned for the survey on China.
+The estimates come from Precious Metals Insights, a Hong Kong-based consultancy firm that was commissioned by the WGC to lead the survey on China.

-Most of the gold in financing had been built up since 2011, the report said, with borrowers typically hedging the gold risk.
+Most of the gold stuck in financing deals has been built up since 2011, the report said, adding that borrowers typically hedge the gold risk.

-The WGC report forecast Chinese gold demand would grow by 25 percent to at least 1,350 tonnes by 2017, though growth in 2014 could be limited after record amounts of buying last year.
+The WGC, a producer-funded industry body, forecast Chinese demand for gold would increase by 25 percent to at least 1,350 tonnes by 2017.
+However, growth in 2014 could be limited after a sharp jump in buying last year, it said.

-Chinese firms have been using various commodities to obtain credit after restrictions on traditional sources.
-Copper, iron ore, rubber, soybeans are all being used alongside gold.
+Chinese firms have been using various commodities to obtain credit after a tightening of traditional sources.
+Copper, iron ore, rubber, soybeans are all being used along side gold.